 OWID accidents causing serious injuries to a victim are usually prosecuted by the state as felonies.
 If you injure another person because you are driving under the influence of drugs, you are facing up to five years in prison!
 If you cause an accident that results in a fatality, you can face up to 15 years in prison for an OWID.
 If a person killed is a first responder, the maximum sentence a person can face is up to twenty years in prison.

 Attorney Shawn Haff will examine the evidence for you; accident report, field sobriety tests, blood, drug analysis, and videotapes to provide you with the best defense possible.

 The Michigan legislature has passed a new law concerning drugged driving.
 This law drastically increases the penalties for those motorists convicted of driving under the influence of drugs.

 When you face criminal charges in your life, especially if this is your first office, the prospect of jail or prison time, the loss of your driving privileges and heavy fines can cause you to panic.
-The lawyers of The Criminal Defense Law Center of West Michigan know the stress you might be under when you are facing criminal charges in any West Michigan court.
-We will do everything we can to ease your stress and panic.
 In order to be convicted of Operating With the Presence of Drugs, under the old law, law enforcement and prosecutors were not required by law to prove beyond a reasonable doubt that you were intoxicated because of the use of narcotics.
 They simply had to prove any amount of an intoxicating drug was in your system while you were driving.
 Because of this, there were a lot of wrongful convictions, because certain drugs can show up in your system months after you have taken them!